Welcome to the class page for Nursery.

-If you've any questions or if you would like to be involved in helping to run our library please speak to your child's key person.
+If you have any questions or if you would like to be involved in helping to run our library please speak to your child's key person.

-At the start of the autumn term the children in Nursery spent the first few weeks getting to know each other, the teachers and our classroom.
-The teachers shared 'Marvellous Me' boxes - a box filled with lots of different objects to tell the children a little about themselves.
-We have also been talking about our 3 classroom rules and we created a piece of art on a canvas to show that we all agree to follow our rules.
+During the autumn term the children in Nursery will spend the first few weeks getting to know each other, the teachers and our classroom.
+The teachers will share 'Marvellous Me' boxes - a box filled with lots of different objects to tell the children a little about themselves.
+We will also learn about our 3 classroom rules and will create a piece of art on a canvas to show that we all agree to follow our rules.

 As we move into October, the children will learn about autumn and harvest.
 They will go on a walk in the local park to look for signs of autumn.
 Our learning will be focused on the book called 'The Enormous Turnip'.

 After the October half term our learning has been based on festivals and celebrations.